-While the priority search tree was originally created to store two-dimensional coordinates, we introduce here an alternative use of the data structure.
-With some slight construction and operation alterations, the priority search tree can be used as a distribution-sensitive search structure.
-We will call this specialized structure an {\em access adaptive priority search tree} (AAPST).
-The AAPST stores each key of a dataset in the x-value of a node and its respective access frequency as the y-value.
-In other words, the skeleton of the tree maintains a BST ordering of the keys while the access-freqencies associated with the keys are maintained in heap order.
-By slightly altering the search algorithms of a regular priority search tree, any search key can be found (or not found) in an AAPST in $O(\log n)$ time.
-The principal change to the standard PST is the incrementing of the priorities (access frequencies) associated with the keys.
-Specifically, when a key is accessed by either an update or a query, its access count is incremented and the key's position in the heap may then also be incremented.
-More specifically, a modified access/query algorithm can be defined as follows: \begin{enumerate} \item Find the query key and increment its associated priority. \item If the incremented priority does not exceed the priority of the key-priority pair in its parent node then return. \item Else delete the pair and reinsert using the standard PST update algorithms. \end{enumerate} Step 1 takes time proportional to the pair's depth in the tree, and this will be the complexity of the operation in all cases in which the updated priority does not affect the heap order; otherwise the complexity of the operation will be dominated by the $O(\log n)$ complexities of the standard PST update algorithms.
-This establishes the worst-case $O(\log n)$ complexity of the new adaptive query algorithm.
+In other words, the skeleton of the tree maintains a balanced BST ordering of the keys while the access-frequencies associated with the keys are maintained in heap order.
+By slightly altering the search algorithm of a regular priority search tree, any search key can be found (or not found) in an AAPST in $O(\log n)$ time.
+The principal change to the standard balanced PST is the incrementing of the priorities (access frequencies) associated with the keys.
+Specifically, when a key is accessed by either an update or a query, its access count is incremented and the key's position in the heap may then be updated.
+This procedure is unique to the AAPST; it is not native to the standard priority search tree.
+As previously mentioned, a balanced PST allows for the insertion and deletion of an ordered pair from the tree, but these actions involve adding/removing both the P and Q pair from the tree.
+Since incrementing the priority of a key in an AAPST only affects the P pair's position in the heap portion of the tree, deleting and reinserting the Q pair is redundant and adds unnecessary comparisons.
+Thus, we designed a unique algorithm for repositioning only a key's P pair.
+This modified access/query algorithm can be defined as follows: